-On the East FRP, non-native plant removal efforts would include mechanical removal, application of approved herbicides, and small animal grazing.
+On the East FRP, non-native plant removal efforts are ongoing would and include mechanical removal, application of approved herbicides, and small animal grazing.
 Native species would be introduced through seed sowing and planting of young starts.
-Mowing may occur within this area to maintain fuel loads.
+Mowing may-occurs within this area to maintain fuel loads.